Pattamundai: Health

 The Dispensary in Pattamundai was established in the late 19th century.
 Currently there is a Community Health Center for all the medical problems of the people of Pattamundai.
 There is a District Medical at Kendrapara for advanced treatment.
 Casualties are generally referred to Cuttack Medical.

 There is also a Veterinary Dispensary.

 Nursing Homes

 Due to Govt apathy there is complete lack of healthcare facilities in the town.
-2,00,000 people cannot meet thir needs from a single Community Health Center with 2 doctors and 9 beds.
+2,00,000 people cannot meet their needs from a single Community Health Center with 2 doctors and 9 beds.
 So here too a lot of private participants have come to limelight and they bring in visiting doctors from big hospitals in the state capital and Cuttack.